Temporary Auto Insurance

 Temporary auto insurance coverage is an important coverage option that many people may not know about.
 This page will answer all of the questions you may have about temporary auto insurance coverage so you can make an informed coverage decision.

-So when might a driver need this kind of insurance policy?
+So when might you need this temporary auto insurance?

 - You have a car in the shop for repair and need to borrow a friend’s vehicle.

 - You are trying to buy a new or used car but cannot find one.
 In the meantime, you are using someone else’s vehicle that is not registered in your name.

 - If someone uses your car and you want to make sure they are covered in addition to their own temporary car insurance policy.

 - You could be helping a friend move a car or multiple cars need to be sure you have the necessary temporary insurance to move a vehicle so you’re covered for this.

 - For rental cars, it could be a good idea to buy temporary car insurance.

 - If you use a moving van and want to make sure you are insured behind the wheel this could be good additional coverage (a week of insurance could be all you need).